dustinpfister/blog_posts/_posts/canvas-example-animation-pixmaps.md

 categories: canvas
 layout: post
 id: 792
-updated: 2021-01-29 16:33:19
+updated: 2021-01-29 16:37:27
-version: 1.1
+version: 1.2
 ---

-For a new canvas example I think I would like to start another example expanding on what I started with my other canvas example on animation basics.
+For a new [canvas examples](/2020/03/23/canvas-example/) I think I would like to start another example expanding on what I started with my other [canvas example on animation basics](/2019/10/10/canvas-example-animation-basics/).
 This time I would like to build on top of this basic library that helps with animations that I just call for frame by making a solution that I can use to make sprite sheets with a little javaScript code.

 <!-- more -->

+For the [full source code is at my canvas examples reposatory](https://github.com/dustinpfister/canvas-examples/tree/master/forpost/canvas-example-animation-pixmaps) on github.
+The source of the full example is there, along with all my other canvas examples thus far.

 ## 1 - The format for a pixmap.js plugin